-The answer is that, for a typical coal-fired power plant in the United States, current measurements of carbon dioxide flux in smokestacks have uncertainties that may be as large as 10% to 20% -- leaving actual emissions totals up in the air.
+At present, for a typical coal-fired power plant in the United States, measurements of carbon dioxide (CO2) flux in smokestacks have uncertainties that may be as large as 10% to 20% -- leaving actual emissions totals up in the air.

-It’s a big issue.
-Collectively, electricity generation accounts for about one-third of total U.S. CO2 emissions, greater than any other economic sector.
-There are more than 500 coal-fired power plants in the United States, ranging in capacity from a few megawatts (MW) to 2 gigawatts or more.
-According to the Environmental Protection Agency, coal-fired plants’ average emission rates are 2,249 lbs/MWh of carbon dioxide, 13 lbs/MWh of sulfur dioxide, and 6 lbs/MWh of nitrogen oxides.
+That's a titanic volume of gas to deal with.
+Collectively, electricity generation accounts for about 38 % of total U.S. CO2 emissions, greater than any other economic sector.
+There are more than 500 coal-fired power plants in the United States, ranging in capacity from a few megawatts (MW) to 2,000 MW or more.
+According to the Environmental Protection Agency, coal-fired plants’ average emission rates are 2,249 lbs/MW hour of carbon dioxide, 13 lbs/MWh of sulfur dioxide, and 6 lbs/MWh of nitrogen oxides.

-"At present, facilities are required to state their total emissions," says James Whetstone, head of NIST's Greenhouse Gas and Climate Science Measurements program, which is funding the SMSS project.
-"But in the absence of a requirement to estimate the uncertainty associated with those measurements, it is very difficult to quantitatively assess the quality of those data."
+"At present, power plants are required to report their total emissions," says James Whetstone, head of NIST's Greenhouse Gas and Climate Science Measurements program, which is funding the SMSS project.
+"But in the absence of a requirement to estimate the uncertainty of the emission measurements, it is very difficult to quantitatively assess the quality of the reported data."

-Determining exactly what the flow rate is within an individual smokestack (some are 30 feet in diameter), is “a tough measurement,” Johnson says, both because of present metering technologies and because of an imperfect understanding of how gas velocity can vary by position in the stack.
+Determining exactly what the flow rate is within an individual smokestack (some are 10 meters in diameter), is “a tough measurement,” Johnson says, both because of present metering technologies and because of an imperfect understanding of how gas velocity can vary by position in the stack.

-Each smokestack contains a Continuous Emission Monitoring System (CEMS), about two-thirds of which are ultrasonic systems made up of two transmitter/receiver units placed at different elevations in the stack.
+Measurements are now made by using a Continuous Emission Monitoring System (CEMS) in each smokestack.
+About two-thirds of these units are ultrasonic systems made up of two transmitter/receiver units placed at different elevations in the stack.
 A sound signal traveling from one to the other is speeded up if it travels in the direction of the gas flow, or slowed down if it travels against the flow.
 The difference in transit times across that single path is used to calculate the velocity in the stack; multiplying that by the area yields flow volume.

-It is possible that placing one or more additional pairs of ultrasonic units that sample different paths could produce more accurate measurements.
-One of the goals of the new Scale-Model Smokestack Simulator (SMSS) project, which includes a section fitted with four separate ultrasonic transmitter/receiver units is “to understand how much bang for the buck you get by using multi-path metering,” Johnson says.
+It appears likely that placing one or more additional pairs of ultrasonic units that sample different paths could produce more accurate measurements.
+So one of the goals of the new Scale-Model Smokestack Simulator (SMSS) project, which includes a section fitted with multiple separate ultrasonic transmitter/receiver units, is “to understand how much bang for the buck you get by using multi-path metering,” Johnson says.